oVirt/ovirt-site/source/feature/instance-types.html.md

 Typically the image is stateless, when the virtual machine is stopped all changes are lost.
 A user can add volumes to the virtual machines, which are persistent disks typically used as a data disk.

 **Template**
 The old template used in the oVirt until now.

-User will be able to combine the VM from the triple instance type, image and template.
+**VM**
+The VM is a combination of the triple instance type, image and template (while any of this three can be empty).
+For details on where the specific fields will come from please see the detailed table: <http://wiki.ovirt.org/Features/Instance_Types#Design>

 ### Design